 You’ve worked hard to build up your nest egg and find yourself in a position where you can enjoy a comfortable retirement and also leave a legacy.

-Your goal is to pass more of your wealth on to your beneficiaries and less to the IRS.
+Your goal may be to pass more of your wealth on to your beneficiaries and less to the IRS.
 Using an asset-repositioning strategy to another vehicle, such as a life insurance policy, may be a way to help you do it.

 How does asset-repositioning work?